stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 talk to the device - including IP address, OAuth tokens, variable portions of API urls, etc.
-- `this.uniqueId`: A string that uniquely identifies the device instance in the context of a given ThingEngine; you are supposed to compute it based on the state and set it at the end of your constructor.
+- `this.uniqueId`: A string that uniquely identifies the device instance in the context of a given ThingSystem; you are supposed to compute it based on the state and set it at the end of your constructor.
 A common way to compute an unique ID is to concatenate the kind, a dash, and then some device specific ID, as in `org.thingpedia.demos.thingtv-AA-BB-CC-DD-EE-FF` if `AA:BB:CC:DD:EE:FF`